jypipi/Jetson-AI-Certificate-Project/README.md

 $ camera-capture /dev/video0
 ```
 In the pop-up window, add the dataset path of the label.txt before collecting data.
-For my dataset, I collected more than 800 images in total.
+For my dataset, I collected more than 800 images in total, which include the objects captured from different angles and backgrounds.

 ## Train the Model
 Once data collection is completed, run the `train_model.sh` to start training: